 Home of the Creekwalk in Downtown Vacaville, this park has year-round events like live music and festivals that are free or nearly free to attend.
+Either way, Andrews Park offers cheap things to do in California.
 Bring your family and pets to enjoy the beautiful scenery, enormous wooden playground, picnic tables and walking trails in this 18-acre park!

+Looking for fun, educational, and free things to do in Vacaville, CA?
 Located next to the Nut Tree Airport, the Center for Freedom and Flight is a large, lofty museum dedicated to all kinds of historical aircraft, with a special focus on the history of aviation in Vacaville.
-See historic planes up close, plus photos and momentos from the many famous fly-ins that Vacaville has seen over the years.
-The museum has free admission, but donations are gratefully accepted.
+See historic planes up close, plus photos and mementos from the many famous fly-ins that Vacaville has seen over the years.
+The museum has free admission, but like many free museums in California, donations are gratefully accepted.

 Pena Adobe Regional Park is located just off Interstate 80 in Vacaville and is home to the Pena Adobe Home.
 This California State Historic Landmark was built in 1843 and offers amazing hiking trails!
 Take a friend, dog, or kids and experience something different in the heart of the rolling hills.